jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/sorbonne-university.md

 In this perspective of opening up and sharing data, the members of the Sorbonne University Alliance recommend setting up a Research Data Helpdesk  in the form of a portal for access to available resources, making it possible in particular:

-to identify and promote standards, infrastructure, software and IT services for data to direct users to repositories where data can be deposited and described;
+to identify and promote standards, infrastructure, software and IT services for data storage, access and analysis;
+to direct users to repositories where data can be deposited and described;
 to put users in touch with experts on technical, legal or innovation-related issues;
 to ensure pre-publication referencing of datasets;
 and to promote and use tools and services that support collaboration.

 It will be up to the institutions of the Sorbonne University Alliance to co-lead a working group for the construction, steering and management of this helpdesk.

-ble to integrate the services of this helpdesk into its own technical envi
+Each institution will be able to integrate the services of this helpdesk into its own technical environment.

 A sharing of resources is clearly desirable and beneficial, subject to prior agreement between the partners concerned.